Designations Congruent with Things: Chapter 14

 Hermann rolls his eyes.

-“Do not roll your eyes at me, you prosaic bastard; you committed fully to the quantitative and the abstract at about age eight, man, and that’s because no one ever cast physiology for you as anything more than an enemy—a barrier to be overcome.”
+“Do NOT roll your eyes at me, you prosaic bastard; you committed fully to the quantitative and the abstract at about age eight, man, and that’s because no one ever cast physiology for you as anything more than an enemy.
+A barrier to be overcome.”

 “Isn’t it?”
 Hermann asks dryly.
 “I thought you, of all people, would have particular insight into that.”